Office of Academic Advising

 - For a class to transfer as a core class, the course must be equivalent to the Fuller class in content, number of units, and prerequisites.
 Courses not meeting these criteria will be considered electives.

-- To receive a Fuller degree, we cannot receive more than one-half (50%) of the units from a previously awarded degree.
+- To receive a Fuller degree, we cannot receive more than two-thirds (66.67%) of the units from a previously awarded degree.